Architecture overview

 Knowledge Graph

-- Historical test results and bug reports
+- Historical data — Past test results and known bug patterns

 What's next